Julia Brucks, MBA/JD ‘20

 A School, and a Center, that Shares My Commitment

-I am a policy and social impact kid by trade, so DC has always been on a bucket list for me, this shiny penny, this North Star.
+I am a policy and social impact kid by trade, so D.C. has always been on a bucket list for me, this shiny penny, this North Star.
 Before business school, I was doing social impact work in St. Louis, focusing on school reform. .
-When I was choosing business schools, I pulled up Georgetown Business For Impact’s website.
+When I was choosing business schools, I pulled up Georgetown Business for Impact’s website.
 I was reading about their movement work, their corporate social responsibility work, and I was shocked that there was a business school that was doing the work I cared about, that could support me in my interest areas.
 That was when I realized the commitment to social work that Georgetown has.
 My focus is on how to create partnerships to drive social change.
-That is the core of the Center as well.
+That is the core of Business for Impact as well.
 They have created partnerships around the opioid crisis, around access to healthy foods, etc.

 Now that I’ve been here, one of my real surprises has been the administration’s commitment to social impact.
 That is one of Dean Almeida’s priorities for McDonough.
 It’s a Jesuit institution, and those principles run through and through.
 Seeing that kind of support is something I did not anticipate and it has made a big difference in my experience, and for the experience of future classes as well.